ch-stark/gitops-rbac-example/blog/blog.md

 * Orginizational and Infrastructural aspects of Multi-Cluster-Multitenancy
 * Patterns and Personas
-* RHACM conceps and ApplicationSet integration
+* RHACM-Multitenancy concepts and ApplicationSet integration
 * Kyverno Integration
-* Validation Examples
+* Demo-Repository and Validation Examples